This Chop Suey Recipe is not that hard to do. You’ll just need some patience in chopping the vegetables.

 The Chinese also taught the Philippine locals recipes including noodles and stir-fry dishes.

-One of my favorite dishes that are Chinese-inspired is the chop suey, and this post will uncover my recipe.
+One of my favorite dishes that are Chinese-inspired is the chop suey, which is simply defined as stir-fried vegetables.

 - 1/2 kilo pork, sliced

 - 1 cup sitsaro, top, and bottom removed

 - a piece small sayote, peeled and chopped

 - 1 carrot, sliced